microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ![](CalendarViewControl.png)

-However, it isn't included as a 1st party control in the Windows Community Toolkit, so we'll have to use the generic Windows Xaml Host control.
+However, it isn't included as a 1st party control in the Windows Community Toolkit, so we'll have to use the generic XAML Host control.

 ### Task 1 - Add the WindowsXamlHost control
 1. You can use the output of Exercise 2 as a starting point.
 In case you haven't completed it, you can open the folder *"Lab/Exercise3/01-Start/ContosoExpenses"* in the location where you have unzipped the lab (it should be *"C:\XAMLIslandLab"*) and double click on the **ContosoExpenses.sln** file.